KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/command-line---git-bash--iterm2-with-oh-my-zsh.md

 4. When the process is complete your screen should look similar to the following \(note the display in ascii art that oh my zsh ….is now installed and you have a nice colorful arrow prompt\):
 ![](assets/image11png.png)

+5. The last step is to configure Git so that you can use it with GitHub later

+      1. Open iTerm2.
+The green arrow is your prompt.

+      2. At the prompt set your user name by running the command `git config --global user.name "Your Name"` replacing the text `Your Name` with your own first and last name, keeping the quotation marks.

+      3. Next, set your user email addres by running the command `git config --global user.email youremail@example.com` replacing `youremail@example.com` with your own actual email address.

 ####Oh-my-zsh benefits